Glossary of academic terms

 Item of assessment

-A programme may contain a pathway that usually comprises a defined sub-set of the full programme diet and may lead to an award in its own right.
+A programme may contain a pathway that usually comprises a defined sub-set of the full programme and may lead to an award in its own right.
+E.g. Fashion (Textiles for Fashion) BA Hons is a pathway as students take compulsory Textiles modules each year.

 Student’s who are studying programmes at Level 7/Masters level.